Particular/docs.particular.net/nservicebus/messaging/conventions.md

  * [Express messages](/nservicebus/messaging/non-durable-messaging.md)
  * [TimeToBeReceived](/nservicebus/messaging/discard-old-messages.md)

-When Conventions are combined with avoiding an reference to any NServiceBus assemblies this is referred to as [Unobtrusive Mode](unobtrusive-mode.md).
-This makes it also ideal to use in cross platform environments.
-Messages can be defined in a *Portable Class Library* (PCL) and shared across multiple platform even though not all platforms use NServiceBus for message processing.
+Messages can be defined in a *Portable Class Library* (PCL) and shared across multiple platforms even if the platform does not use NServiceBus for message processing.

 snippet: MessageConventions